You will learn the following about Product Types in this article:

 Additionally, some product-level settings (like shipping preferences or reporting categories) can be passed down from Parents to their Variants.
-Here's a screenshot of a Variant products Shipping and Customs details, showing that Domestic shipping information has been inherited from the parent:
+Here's a screenshot of a Variant product's Shipping and Customs details, showing that Domestic shipping information has been inherited from the parent*:

 *Any inherited shipping settings can be overridden by making entries or selections on the Variant's record.

-Head to your Account Settings (the gear icon in the upper right).
+1. Go to your Account Settings (the wrench icon in the upper right).

-Then, scroll to the section called "Products," find the option called "Product Type," and select "Advanced (Parents, Variants, and Standalones)."
+3. Scroll to the section called Products, find the option called Product Type, and select Advanced (Parents, Variants, and Standalones).

 - Create new Parent products

 - Add Variants to Parents